 Dr. Stebbins loves being a dentist!
 She is committed to helping her patients achieve their best possible health, and does so with empathy and integrity.

 Dr. Stebbins was introduced to dentistry at an early age: She worked in her uncle’s orthodontic practice from the age of 15, where she developed an affinity for the patient care experience.
-In practice since 2004, Dr. Stebbins appreciates interacting with our patients and hearing their stories.
-She always tries to meet people where they are, discovering their goals for optimal health.
+In practice since 2004, Dr. Stebbins appreciates interacting with our patients and hearing their stories while discovering their goals for optimal wellness.

 Education and Experience

 After graduating in Portland, Dr. Stebbins moved to Bethel, Alaska.
 She spent six years flying and snowmachining to remote villages with portable equipment (and also working in a larger hospital clinic) to provide urgent care services to the Yup'ik Eskimo and Athabaskan people of the Yukon-Kuskokwim Delta.
 This often meant waiting with dental equipment in the bitter cold on gravel airstrips.
 When she was not providing health care, Dr. Stebbins salmon fished in her custom pink camouflage boat and hunted caribou and ptarmigan on the tundra on her snowmachine.
 If you ask her, she might even speak to you in a few Eskimo phrases!

 Upon her return to Montana from Alaska, Dr. Stebbins spent three years working at the Blackfeet Community Hospital in Browning.
 Here, she greatly enjoyed Pikuni culture, and even found time to volunteer with the Browning Fire Department.
 Dr. Stebbins returned to the Flathead Valley following the birth of her son Johnny.
 She bought Dr. Eric Daniels’s dental practice in Whitefish in September 2013, and Dr. Atchinson’s practice in 2015.

 Dr. Stebbins feels it is important to give back to her community.
 She has been a part of multiple dental missions to Vietnam and Nepal.
 Dr. Stebbins currently volunteers for the Shepherd’s Hand dental clinic, Sealants for Smiles Program, Headstart, Soroptomist Smiles of Hope Program, and Project Homeless Connect.
-She is proud to support the 4-H livestock program and the A-Rob Plant-A-Seed snowboarding sponsorship program, Glacier Queer Alliance, the Flathead Warming Center, Feed the Flathead, Alpine Theatre Project, and Valley Neighbors.
+She is proud to support the 4-H livestock program, the A-Rob Plant-A-Seed snowboarding sponsorship program, Glacier Queer Alliance, the Flathead Warming Center, Feed the Flathead, Alpine Theatre Project, and Valley Neighbors.

 Outside the Office